mikatpt/dotfiles/README.md

 - See various vim config files for various other keybindings.
 Files to check out:
     - `src/.config/nvim/config/keybindings.vim`
     - `src/.config/nvim/lua/modules/lspconfig/on-attach.lua`
+    - You can also run `:map` within nvim to see a list of all active keybindings.
 - Language servers are pre-configured for bash, vim, and lua for convenience.

 ## Neovim setup